Skip to main content

 GREEN FLAG: Clear justification (Outstanding CQC, specialist care, high ratios, luxury facilities) RED FLAG: Vague answers, suggests premium is just "what the market bears," wouldn't accept council rate

 A: Visit at least 3-5 homes using the 10 Must-Ask Questions.
-Our data shows families who visit fewer than 3 homes have 63% higher regret rates.
+Families who visit fewer than 3 homes report significantly higher regret rates.

 Pro tip: Use our platform to shortlist 5 homes with Risk Scores >7.5/10 and Band A-C pricing, then visit the top 3.
 This eliminates poor-quality homes before you waste time visiting.